RoboCop 2: Plot

-In a near dystopian future, Detroit is close to bankruptcy after failing to pay off its debts to conglomerate Omni Consumer Products (OCP).
-The OCP chairman intends to have the city default on its debt, then foreclose on all public property, effectively taking over its government and allowing for OCP's on-going, radical urban-redevelopment plan (as established in the first film).
-To rally public opinion behind the project, OCP sparks an increase in street crime by terminating the privatized Detroit Police Department's pension plans and cutting salaries, triggering a police strike.
+Following the events of the first film, Detroit is facing bankruptcy after failing to pay off its debts to conglomerate Omni Consumer Products (OCP).
+The OCP chairman intends to have the city default on its debt, then foreclose on all public property so they may move ahead with their radical urban development project, Delta City.
+To rally public opinion behind the project, OCP deliberately underfunds the Detroit Police Department to cause a rise in street crime.
+A new drug, Nuke, is sweeping the city, driven by crime boss Cain and his lieutenant, a teenage boy named Hob.